Is It Possible To Get a False Pregnancy Test? - Baby Chick

 Share

-It is natural to second guess something as life-changing as a pregnancy test can be.
-So, can you get a false pregnancy test?
+It’s natural to second-guess something as life-changing as a pregnancy test.
+You might even wonder, is it possible to get a false pregnancy test?
 There are several reasons why your test may not be as accurate as you thought.
-As much as five percent of all pregnancy tests report false-negative results.1
+In fact, as much as 5% of all pregnancy tests report false-negative results.1 We spoke to Dr. Jessica Ryniec of CCRM Fertility Boston, MD, Reproductive Endocrinology and Infertility, to understand what can cause false-negative and positive pregnancy tests.

-How to Take and Read a Pregnancy Test
+How To Take and Read a Pregnancy Test

 1. Remove the plastic cap covering the absorbent window.

-4. Alternatively, urinate into a small clean cup and dip the test’s absorbent tip into your urine for about 10 seconds.
+2. Sitting on the toilet, begin to urinate.
+Place the absorbent tip underneath your urine stream for eight to 10 seconds.
+(Alternatively, you can urinate into a small clean cup and dip the test’s absorbent tip into your urine for about 10 seconds.)

-5. Replace the cap and lay your test flat.
+3. Replace the cap and lay your test flat.

-6. After 5 minutes, check your results.
+4. After five minutes, check your results.

 Causes of False-Positive Pregnancy Tests

-• Not checking the “control” window to ensure the test is functioning correctly.
+• Not checking the “control” window to ensure the test is functioning correctly

-• Using an expired test.
+• Using an expired test

-• Leaving the test too long with urine on it.
+• Leaving the test too long with urine on it

-• Being on specific medications that can lead to a false positive (see below).
+• Being on specific medications that can lead to a false positive (see below)

-• Leaving your test at temperatures below 36° F or above 86° F.
+• Leaving your test at temperatures below 36 F or above 86 F

 • Severe abdominal pain